Kamianka-Buzka: Demographics

 According to the census of 1880 there were 3751 residents in this city and in the suburb of Podzamcze.
 1096 people lived in the Belzkie suburb, 756 in the Lwowskie and 684 in the Zabuzanskie suburbs.
 Then: 5,701 inhabitants; of which 590 (11.6%) were Roman Catholic, 1641 Greek Catholic (32.1%), 56 non-catholic (1.1%), 2820 Jewish (55.2%).
 During World War II, Jews of the town were murdered in mass execution perpetrated by an Einsatzgruppen.

 Culture

 Kamianka-Buzka is considered the birthplace of the Ukrainian theatre, with the first theatrical productions by Jakub Gawat presented on the city market in 1619.
 In 1914 the town was the first place where Ivan Franko's drama "Stolen Happiness" was shown to public.

-The Polish writer Stefan Grabiński was born there in 1887.

 The town features prominently in book two of And Quiet Flows the Don by Mikhail Sholokhov.